deneyapkart/deneyap-oled-ekran-arduino-library/README.md

 [How to install a Arduino Library](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries)

 ## :pushpin:Deneyap OLED Display
 This Arduino library allows you to use Deneyap OLED SSD1306 0.96" 128x64 pixel black blue display module with I2C peripheral.
-You can print string, int, float type data with this library.
 You can use this library in your projects with any Arduino compatible board with I2C peripheral.

 ## :globe_with_meridians:Repository Contents
 - `/docs ` README_tr.md and product photos